one2tek/larapi/docs/README.md

 ## Features

-- A modern exception handler for APIs.
+- Exception handler for APIs.
 - A Controller class that gives response, parse data for your endpoints.
 - A Repository class for requesting entities from your database.
 - Sorting.